PowerShell/PowerShell/docs/BREAKINGCHANGES.md

 ### Remove `-ComputerName` from `\*-Computer` cmdlets [#5277](https://github.com/PowerShell/PowerShell/issues/5277)

-Due to issues with RPC remoting in CoreFx (particularly on non-Windows platforms) and ensuring a consistent remoting experience in PowerShell, the `-ComputerName` parameter was removed from the `\*-Computer` cmdlets.
+Due to issues with RPC remoting in CoreFX (particularly on non-Windows platforms) and ensuring a consistent remoting experience in PowerShell, the `-ComputerName` parameter was removed from the `\*-Computer` cmdlets.
 Use `Invoke-Command` instead as the way to execute cmdlets remotely.